Skip to main content

 One of the most common operations for users is copying files, which creates a replica of an original file.
 To copy a file, select the file you want to copy and click Copy under the Home tab.
 Moving a file necessitates substituting the Copy button with the Cut button.
 Moving a file saves hard drive space by not creating a duplicate file.
 To add a new folder, right click and choose New > Folder from the Shortcut menu.
 Conversely, to delete a file or folder, right-click the object and choose Delete from the shortcut menu.

-This page titled 1.5: File Management is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.5: File Management is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Marcus Lacher (Minnesota Libraries Publishing Project) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?